Stremio/addon-helloworld/README.md

 Depending on your source, you can implement streaming (stream.find) or catalogues (``meta.find``, ``meta.get``) of ``movie``, ``series``, ``channel`` or ``tv`` content types.

-To load that add-on in the desktop Stremio, start it with ``start --addon=http://localhost:7000/stremioget/stremio/v1`` command line.
+To load that add-on in the desktop Stremio, click the add-on button (puzzle piece icon) on the top right, and write `http://127.0.0.1:7000` in the "Addon Repository Url" field on the top left.

-Windows: ``%LOCALAPPDATA%\Programs\LNV\Stremio\Stremio.exe start --addon=http://localhost:7000/stremioget/stremio/v1``

-macOS: ``/Applications/Stremio.app/Contents/MacOS/Electron start --addon=http://localhost:7000/stremioget/stremio/v1``

-To load it in the web version, open ``http://alpha4.strem.io/?addon=http://localhost:7000/stremioget/stremio/v1`` in your browser.

 Step 5: implement metadata (Discover catalogue)
 ==============================